Basware/typescript-ng1-style/README.md

 ```

 Notable items:
- - Use service() instead of factory.
+ - Use service() instead of factory
+ - class exported to allow importing the type (as in MyController).

 ## Directives